huggingface/blog/codeparrot.md

 ```
 Done!
 That's all the code to train a full GPT-2 model from scratch with as little as 150 lines.
 We did not show the imports and logs of the scripts to make the code a little bit more compact.
 But you'll find the full code including preprocessing and downstream task evaluation [here](https://github.com/huggingface/transformers/tree/master/examples/research_projects/codeparrot).
 Now let's actually train it!

-With this code we trained models for the upcoming [transformers book](https://learning.oreilly.com/library/view/natural-language-processing/9781098103231/): a [110M](https://hf.co/lvwerra/codeparrot-small) and [1.5B](https://hf.co/lvwerra/codeparrot) parameter GPT-2 model.
+With this code we trained models for our upcoming [book on Transformers and NLP](https://learning.oreilly.com/library/view/natural-language-processing/9781098103231/): a [110M](https://hf.co/lvwerra/codeparrot-small) and [1.5B](https://hf.co/lvwerra/codeparrot) parameter GPT-2 model.
 We used a 16 x A100 GPU machine to train these models for 1 day and 1 week, respectively.
 Enough time to get a coffee and read a book or two!

 ## Evaluation